Open Ground

 The Eelworks

-Visit the gates where the eels are harvested, and Malcolm Robertson’s sculpture capturing the migration between Mid Ulster and the western Atlantic, which had enthralled Heaney.
+Visit the gates where the eels are harvested and see Malcolm Robertson’s sculpture depicting their migration between Mid Ulster and the western Atlantic – a journey that captivated Heaney.

 ‘At Toomebridge where it sluices towards the sea